 As stated in the Uniform Partnership Act (UPA), the definition of a partnership clearly mentions its characteristics.
 The Uniform Partnership Act (UPA) defines partnership as –

 “An association of two or more persons to carry on as co-owners of a business for profit formed under this act…”.

 Thus, a partnership is –

 - A relationship between two or more persons.

 This means that any business owned by a single person can be anything but not a partnership.
 For a partnership, having at least two persons is mandatory.

 - They aim to carry on as co-owners.

-In other words, this simply means becoming joint owners, sharing control, and having joint authority to conduct various business affairs.
-This characteristic of becoming co-owners also extends to being jointly and severally liable for the debts of the partnership.
+In other words, this means becoming joint owners, sharing control, and having joint authority to conduct various business affairs.
+This characteristic of becoming co-owners also extends to being jointly and severally liable for the partnership’s debts.

 - Business for profit.

 The main purpose of forming a partnership is to engage in for-profit activities.
 This means that a not-for-profit entity or organization can never be formed as a partnership.
 Further, this part of the definition emphasizes only profit sharing.
 There are exceptions to sharing a partnership’s liabilities and losses in some cases.